mendix/docs/content/refguide/create-object.md

 {{% /alert %}}

 {{% alert type="warning" %}}
-When inside a microflow that is called from an offline native or hybrid app, **Refresh in client** option is ignored and work as if it is was set to *No*.
+When inside a microflow that is called from an offline native or hybrid app, **Refresh in client** option is ignored and works as if it is was set to *No*.
 For more information, visit [Offline](offline-first#4-1-microflows).
 {{% /alert %}}

 Default: *No*